Amid all the fuss, Croton propagation is one of the easiest things to do if you have time.

 As for fertilizers, use all-purpose houseplant fertilizer by diluting it with water once a month.
 However, it would help if you did not use it often, as it may cause root toxicity.

 Furthermore, use a container that is ⅓ larger than the plant’s root ball and has a drainage hole in the bottom.
-To improvise the drainage system, you can add a gravel layer at the bottom.
+You can add a gravel layer at the bottom to improvise the drainage system.

 Last but not least, it would help if you repotted your Croton every two years to let them grow up to their full potential.